People's Trust for Endangered Species

-Peoples Trust for Endangered Species (PTES) is a charitable organisation registered in England and Wales.
-It exists to promote the conservation of rare or declining species and habitats in the UK and worldwide through monitoring, public engagement, education, and through the funding of conservation projects and research.
+Peoples Trust for Endangered Species (PTES) is a UK-based charitable organisation registered in England and Wales.
+Founded in 1977, PTES works on the frontlines of conservation by supporting vital projects that address the threats faced by species at risk of extinction globally.
+Through a combination of scientific research, monitoring, education, habitat restoration and public engagement, the organisation seeks to ensure that endangered species not only survive but thrive.
 It also owns and manages two nature reserves.
-As of April 2015, PTES has 16 employees, five trustees and coordinates around 24,000 volunteers in the UK.
+PTES collaborates with local communities, governments, and conservation organisations worldwide to create lasting solutions for the preservation of biodiversity.
+With a focus on both iconic species and lesser-known wildlife, PTES is committed to ensuring these animals thrive in the future.
+As of January 2025, PTES has 20 employees, five trustees and coordinates around 50,000 volunteers in the UK.
 PTES relies on donations from the general public and grants from trusts and foundations to continue its work - it receives no core funding from the UK Government.
 The organisation has registered charity number 274206.

 History

 PTES was founded in 1977.
-Originally based in South Kensington at Imperial College London, in 1993 the organisation moved to its present location in Battersea, south-west London.
+Originally based in South Kensington at Imperial College London, PTES moved to its present location in Battersea, south-west London in 1993.
 In 2001 PTES developed Mammals Trust UK, a restricted fund and campaign targeting the conservation of British mammals.
 In 2006, Mammals Trust UK was incorporated under the activities of PTES.
-PTES still operates a ring-fenced funding stream for British mammals but the names ‘Mammals Trust UK’ and 'Mammals Trust' have since been disbanded.
+PTES still operates a ring-fenced funding stream for British mammals but the names 'Mammals Trust UK' and 'Mammals Trust' have since been disbanded.

 Activities

-PTES exists to support and restore our natural heritage – the diverse assemblages of species and their habitats present on Earth – through practical conservation and by educating and informing people about its importance.
-The charity supports conservation projects and research both in the UK and abroad through three funding schemes: ‘worldwide grants’, ‘UK mammals grants’ and ‘internship awards’.
-The charities' work in the UK has a focus on mammals, with hazel dormouse, European hedgehog and European water vole current target species.
-Saproxylic beetles are also a target group, and traditional orchards a target habitat.
-Assistance from volunteers and collaboration with other environmental organisations are both integral to this work.
+PTES exists to support and restore natural heritage – the diverse assemblages of species and their habitats – through practical conservation and by educating and informing people about its importance.
+The charity supports conservation projects and research both in the UK and abroad through three funding schemes: 'Conservation Insight Grants', 'UK mammal grants' and 'Conservation Internship Awards'.
+The charity's work in the UK has a focus on mammals, with hazel dormice, European hedgehogs and European water voles as the current key species.
+Saproxylic beetles are also a key group.
+Traditional orchards, wood pasture and parkland, and hedgerows are key habitats.
+Assistance from volunteers and collaboration with other environmental organisations are integral to this work.

 Wildlife Surveys

 PTES runs several national, public-participation surveys aimed at monitoring wild populations and habitats.
-This includes the two mammal surveys that now have been running for over a decade: Living with Mammals (2003) and Mammals on Roads (2001).
-It was a founding member of the Tracking Mammals Partnership.

-As of 2013, extant surveys are:
+As of 2025, extant surveys are: